 The MILLO group develops open-source and low-cost ocean instruments to expand the existing ocean observing network.
 We also utilize data science and signal processing techniques to extract novel biological and physical information about the ocean from existing data streams.
-Our research has led to new insights about about animal biodiversity, communication, and movement that can be used to inform the sustainable management of natural resources and conservation as well as democratize access to the ocean.
+Our research has led to new insights about animal biodiversity, communication, and movement that can be used to inform the sustainable management of natural resources and conservation as well as democratize access to the ocean.

 Broadly, our work can be categorized into three overarching themes: